Heron-Repositories/Heron/README.md

 Heron does not require any type of installation (and thus it has not yet been packaged into pip or conda - something that will happen in the future).
 Just download the repo, put it somewhere and then run the editor.py script found in the Heron/Heron/gui folder.

 Important note.
 The whole of the Heron repo must be found in all the computers that run nodes in a pipeline.
 The editor will only run in one of the computers but the whole repo needs to be present in all computers (since this defines Heron's communication protocol).
-Any code that runs in a seperate to the computer running the editor must be part of the Heron directory structure wrapped appropriately in the code that creates the Hron nodes.
+Any code that runs in a machine seperate to the computer running the editor must be part of the Heron directory structure wrapped appropriately in the code that creates the Heron nodes.

 ## Requirements.